Microchip-MPLAB-Harmony/wireless_apps_rnwf/readme.md

 -   [MPLAB® Harmony License](Microchip_SLA001.md)

-To clone or download these applications from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_rnwf) and then click **Clone** button to clone this repository or download as zip file.<br />This content can also be downloaded using content manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).
+To clone or download these applications from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_rnwf) and then click **Clone** button to clone this repository or download as zip file.

 ## Contents Summary